vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0611
 Do not give up saying "It is impossible".
 Effort will overcome.
-PS
+(P.S.
+Sundaram)
 Yes
 0612
 Leave no task incomplete,
 For the world gives up those who give up. *
-PS
+(P.S.
+Sundaram)

 0613
 The pride of being a philanthropist belongs to those Who have that quality called perseverance. *
-GV
+(G. Vanmikanathan)

 0614
 The liberality of the indolent man will not endure, Like a sword in eunuch's hand.*
-VS
+(V.V.S.
+Aiyar)

 0615
 A pillar of comfort to his friends is he
 Who scorns delight and loves labour. *
-PS
+(P.S.
+Sundaram)

 0616
 Exertion leads to wealth;
 Lack of it brings forth poverty. *
-PS
+(P.S.
+Sundaram)

 0617
 The black ogress 'misfortune' lurks in laziness,
-While goddess 'fortune' lingers in active men. *
+While goddess 'fortune' lingers in active men. * (Satguru  Subramuniyaswami)
-SS

 0618
 Ill-luck is never blamed.
 What is blamed
 Is knowledge without exertion.
-PS
+(P.S.
+Sundaram)

 0619
 Even though God be against,
 Effort is bound to pay the wages of labour. *
-VS
+(V.V.S.
+Aiyar)
 Yes
 0620
 Those who never get tired of striving undauntedly Shall leave even Fate behind.
-SB, PS
+( Shuddhananda Bharatiar), (P.S.
+Sundaram)
 Yes

 Notes:
 614. Valluvar has used this simile of “sword in eunuch’s hand” at least thrice in the Kural.
-In 726 he asks “What use is a sword to cowards and books to those who fear assembly?” * (PS, NV).
-And in 727, he says “As a sword to a eunuch before his foes, is the learning to one who fears assembly.” * (GU, VS)
+In 726 he asks “What use is a sword to cowards and books to those who fear assembly?” * ((P.S.
+Sundaram), (N.V.K.
+Ashraf)).
+And in 727, he says “As a sword to a eunuch before his foes, is the learning to one who fears assembly.” * ((G.U.
+Pope), (V.V.S.
+Aiyar))
-617. JN provides an interesting translation, though not close to the original: "Where sloth resides total darkness prevails; where industry thrives, brightness radiates like lotus".
+617. (J. Narayanaswamy) provides an interesting translation, though not close to the original: "Where sloth resides total darkness prevails; where industry thrives, brightness radiates like lotus".
 The meaning of the couplet is best summed by KV: "Misfortune will befall the indolent, while the goddess of wealth will attend the hardworking".
 619. The word "தெய்வம்" has also been translated sometimes as "fate" as in the case of "வகுத்தான்" in couplet 377.
 Relevant here is the translation of a similar passage from Naladiyar – a Jaina classic beyond doubt.
 "Though fortune forsake him and fate frown on him......"
 Translator S. Anavaratavinayakam Pillai here has chosen to render the word "தெய்வம்" as "fate".
 620. Compare with 380 "What is there mightier than fate?
-For it overtakes us in spite of our plans to overcome it" * - SS, NV
+For it overtakes us in spite of our plans to overcome it" * - (Satguru  Subramuniyaswami), (N.V.K.
+Ashraf)

 063
 Courage in trouble